 What is your remote drone pilot certification number?

 At a minimum, they should have a Federal Aviation Administration (FAA) Part 107 pilot’s license.
 A good understanding of local drone laws and regulations is also important.
+You can verify their certification on the FAA website.
+For more details see our article “How to Get Your Drone License: A Complete Guide“

 How much drone insurance do you carry?